 “But what we didn’t understand was that deployment strategy required more than just the help of hackers,” she told the 2018 European Cybersecurity Forum in Krakow.

-But what has changed, said Moussouris, it that in 2018, Google statistics show that the search term “bug bounty” overtook “penetration testing” for the first time, indicating bug bounties are becoming more popular.
+But what has changed, said Moussouris, it that in 2018, Google statistics show that the search term “bug bounty” overtook “penetration testing” for the time, indicating bug bounties are becoming more popular.

-“You may have heard that bug bounties are a cheaper way to crowdsource security, and even though I helped create Microsoft’s first bug bounty programme and the Hack the Pentagon programme, I am here to tell you that bug bounties are not the solution for the future,” she said.
+“You may have heard that bug bounties are a cheaper way to crowdsource security, and even though I helped create Microsoft’s bug bounty programme and the Hack the Pentagon programme, I am here to tell you that bug bounties are not the solution for the future,” she said.

 While vulnerability disclosure is a formal process governed by an ISO standard, Moussouris said bug bounties are an “optional incentive” that may or may not enhance an organisation’s ability to discover vulnerabilities.